mgaudin/Hy2roresO/docs/getting_started.rst

 From QGIS Plugin Manager
 ~~~~~~~~~~~~~~~~~~~~~~~~

 To install the plugin, you can simply use QGIS Plugin Manager.
 In your QGIS, click ``Plugin`` menu and ``Manage and Install Plugins``...
-After the Plugin Installer dialog shows up, search for QGIS Resources Sharing in the search box of the dialog in the All tab.
+After the Plugin Installer dialog shows up, search for H2roresO in the search box of the dialog in the ``All`` tab.
 Select the Hy2roresO plugin and click ``Install``

 From the repository
 ~~~~~~~~~~~~~~~~~~~